Demystifying Independent Sponsor Deal Structures

 2. Management Fees: Structuring Ongoing Compensation

 Independent sponsors typically negotiate a management or monitoring fee to provide recurring income after closing.
-Market practice anchors around a percentage of the portfolio company’s EBITDA, usually in the 3% to 5% range, subject to a dollar floor and cap.
+Market practice often anchors around a percentage of the portfolio company’s EBITDA, usually in the 3% to 5% range with a dollar floor and cap.
+You also see flat annual fees or “greater of fixed amount or X% of EBITDA” structures, particularly in smaller deals or where lenders are tight on covenant capacity.

 A common pattern looks like: